 What to expect

-- Women are currently underrepresented in this area of work but there are initiatives in place, such as Women's Engineering Society (WES) and WISE, to encourage more women into the industry.
+- Women are currently underrepresented in this area of work but initiatives such as Women's Engineering Society (WES) and WISE are in place to encourage more women into the industry.

 - A certain amount of travel within the UK is likely, for meetings or site visits, for example.